 Caring for and training our furry friends can be a fun and rewarding career.
 In our companion animal course you’ll learn how to provide daily care for companion animals or pets.

-As you learn about animal behaviour and training, health and well-being, and nutrition and enrichment, you’ll also:
+As you learn about animal behaviour and training, health and well-being, animal nutrition and enrichment, you’ll also:

 |Follow Box Hill Institute - Animal Studies on Instagram|